AdamRussellGIT/data-structures-comp20280/README.md

 # *Data Structures Portfolio - Adam Russell*

 This is a repository that I maintained and updated throughout the semester for Data Structures COMP20280.
-It contains all data structures developed over the course of the moduel in practicals, along with some etc classes that I completed in my own time, which will be outlined below.
+It contains all data structures developed over the course of the moduel in practicals, along with some etc classes that I completed in my own time, which can be visited by clicking on the class name.

 # Navigating The Repo